the facts of life. for the new

 buyers guide: This is my advice to you as an Elmer:

-those really cheap Chinese radios, they are hard (almost impossible) to program.
-I DO recommend a
+those really cheap Chinese radios, they are hard (almost impossible) to program without a computer

 forgot all the "bells and whistles" . most of that "stuff" IS USELESS.

-Your a beginner, buy a simple radio, who knows in 6 months you might not even be interested in 2 meters anymore.
+Your a beginner, buy a simple radio, who knows 6 months from now you might not even be interested in 2 meters anymore.

 There's got to be some FM only , plain Jane, FM HT for say less than $100.
 Kenwood, Yaesu, Icom, Alinco pick one.

-simple and cheap, not Chinese, with a BNC jack if possible.
+simple and cheap, not Chinese, with a BNC antenna connector if possible.

 forget D-Star or Fusion, GPS, APRS , etc etc ,